Nexiauk/duality/README.md

 ### *Cards*
 Cards have been designed using Bootstrap 5.3 card components, and customised with CSS3 styling and animations.
 They are responsive across screen sizes and their layout reflows as the screen changes.

 All cards show their publisher/universe, the character name and their total stats rarity.
 They have a glassmorphic effect with border shadow for a lifted 3D effect, and glow around the edges on hover.
+The image URLs are pulled from the legends.json file - these images come from a CDN so their quality varies depending on the original source.
+There are multiple image sizes but again, they vary so much that performance can be impacted so I chse the medium size as it seems to perform and look the best **for the most part**.
+As I am noticing character's with poor quality images, I am removing them from rotation so they don't appear in the shop.

 Card fronts show badges with Power totals and the rarity assigned to them, as well as the character's alignment to good/neutral/evil.
 These badges change colour based on rarity and alignment.